aiven/devportal/docs/tutorials/talk-to-kafka.rst

 Create a topic
 ---------------

 A topic in Kafka is a named stream of records that is stored within a Kafka cluster.
+A record is a key-value pair associated with a timestamp and other metadata.
+Records and topics can represent whatever you need from a business perspective: in general, records represent events that happen in a system, and a topic is a grouping of similar events.
 Let's create a Kafka topic.

 If you have a local Kafka instance running, the command to create the topic might be something like this: